 When I see an online article — ANY online article — with something like 738 comments, I get a little anxious.
 Okay, a lot anxious.
 (And I don’t read a single one.)

 Also: I can’t bring myself to read any YouTube comments, EVER, for any reason.
 Holy hell the things people say!!!
 They’re so MEAN!
 (I go a little bit righteous 2-year-old when I read ’em, lol…)

-Additionally: when I see a few thousand people in a Facebook group, I’m not tempted to participate.
+Additionally: when I see a few thousand people in an online group, I’m not tempted to participate.
 Massive numbers make me want to break out in hives.